 The VEGINDEX tool provides a quick and easy way to calculate vegetation indices for each pixel in the input data.
 It will calculate one or many vegetation indices using the data in the selected file and or specified channels.
-Alternatively, standard indices such as NDVI can be calculated by using the Raster Calculator Tool in Focus by manually inputting the corresponding formula.

 It is recommended that users run one of the atmospheric correction functions on their data prior to using the vegetation indices tool, as this will ensure that the results are truly due to the vegetation and not due to changing atmospheric conditions.